radheshpai87/YSCAM/README.md

 ### Known Limitations

-- **OCR Functionality**: When deployed on Render's standard Python environment, Tesseract OCR is not available.
-This affects image file processing.

-  - For full OCR support, use the Docker deployment method which installs Tesseract
-  - Alternatively, use text input for classification instead of image files
-  - The API will notify users when OCR is not available and provide guidance
+- **OCR Functionality**: The system now uses a lightweight API-based OCR solution instead of Tesseract.

+  - OCR functionality is provided via OCRSpace API with free tier key (K87589515488957)
+  - The free tier allows up to 500 API calls per day
+  - For higher volume usage, update the OCR API key as described in OCR_API_KEY_SETUP.md
+  - If the API is unreachable, the system will gracefully degrade to use image metadata

 - **Sleep Mode**: On the free tier, the service goes to sleep after inactivity, causing a delay on first request
   - The first request after inactivity may take up to 30 seconds to respond